-Folate, sometimes called Vitamin B9, is a water-soluble vitamin first discovered in spinach leaves by scientists investigating the cause and cure for a condition called megaloblastic anemia, characterized by abnormally large red blood cells and corrected by supplemental folate or folic acid.
+Folate, sometimes called Vitamin B9, is a water-soluble vitamin first discovered in spinach leaves by scientists investigating the cause and cure for a condition called megaloblastic anemia, characterized by abnormally large red blood cells and corrected by supplemental Vitamin B9.

 Why does the Body Need Folate?

 Your body is incapable of producing its own Vitamin B9 so it must be consumed in the diet.1 Folate is essential for synthesizing DNA so it is vitally important for cell division and growth.
 The cells that divide the fastest require the most folate so are more vulnerable to deficiency.
 This includes the cells that produce your hair and fingernails, your skin, the lining of your digestive tract, blood cells and of course a growing fetus or child.

 Vitamin B9 is also required for adding carbon atoms to DNA, RNA, and proteins – a process called “methylation”.
 Folate-mediated methylation reactions are essential for proper function, stability, expression, and maintenance of DNA, RNA, and proteins making folate essential for brain health, nerve health, and cardiovascular health.

 Some of the best dietary sources of folate include dark green leaves like spinach, kale, and collard greens.
 You can also get folate from legumes (beans, peas, lentils), nuts/seeds, asparagus, beets, broccoli, citrus fruits, bananas, melons, eggs, and liver.
 Folic acid is a synthetic form of folate that is not found naturally in food.